The first Biden-era vaccine against Covid-19 is moving toward market, but new bumps could trip up the big launch - KESQ

 The first Biden-era vaccine against Covid-19 is moving toward market, but new bumps could trip up the big launch

-The Biden administration is relishing the chance to put its new-and-improved distribution program on display with the release of the forthcoming Johnson & Johnson vaccine, but problems are threatening a smooth rollout — including a slower-than-expected production timeline and a lack of information about when and how the shots will made available.
+The Biden administration is relishing the chance to put its new-and-improved distribution program on display with the release of the forthcoming Johnson & Johnson vaccine, but as the US Food and Drug Administration weighs authorization, expectations for a massive, imminent surge in available vaccine doses have been dashed.
+Federal health officials now expect to get fewer doses of the Johnson & Johnson vaccine in February and March, threatening their planned rollout.

-The administration is still expecting single-digit millions of doses if the Johnson & Johnson vaccine is authorized for emergency use by the Food and Drug Administration.
+The administration is still expecting single-digit millions of doses if the Johnson & Johnson vaccine is authorized for emergency use by the FDA.
 Government officials initially thought that number would ramp up to between 20 or 30 million doses by April, but are now expecting fewer than 20 million Johnson & Johnson doses in April, an administration official told CNN.
+Federal officials have expressed disappointment that they now expect fewer doses to be ready once the vaccine is authorized.

 The FDA has scheduled its meeting of independent experts to evaluate the vaccine and make a recommendation on February 26.
 It has not been authorized yet.